samng96/samng.me/letters-to-my-son/_posts/2017-08-13-the-future-is-unwritten.markdown

 That very freedom is the foundation by which we are able to move life forward, are able to be a change agent, are able to thoughtfully and intentionally shape our world the way we dream of.
 To quote from Whitman:

-> You are here - that life exists and identity,
+> You are here - that life exists and identity,<br>
 > That the powerful play goes on, and you may contribute a verse.

 You may contribute a verse.
 You may *author* a verse.
 You have the power to impact that powerful play, and you can be a force that can *change the world*.